pytorch/tutorials/recipes_source/torchserve_vertexai_tutorial.rst

 Let’s have a look at each step in more detail.
 You can follow and implement the steps using the `Notebook example <https://github.com/GoogleCloudPlatform/vertex-ai-samples/blob/main/notebooks/community/vertex_endpoints/torchserve/dreambooth_stablediffusion.ipynb>`__.

-NOTE: please keep in mind that this tutorial requires a billable Vertex AI as explained in more details in the notebook example.
+NOTE: Please keep in mind that this recipe requires a billable Vertex AI as explained in more details in the notebook example.

 Create a custom TorchServe handler
 ----------------------------------

 TorchServe is an easy and flexible tool for serving PyTorch models.
 The model deployed to Vertex AI uses TorchServe to handle requests and return responses from the model.
 You must create a custom TorchServe handler to include in the model artifacts uploaded to Vertex AI.
 Include the handler file in the directory with the other model artifacts, like this: `model_artifacts/handler.py`.

 After creating the handler file, you must package the handler as a model archiver (MAR) file.